Entropy, cocycles, and their diagrammatics: Diagrammatics of entropy

 where random variable $\lambda Y_1\oplus (1-\lambda)Y_2$ is associated to random variables $Y_1,Y_2$ and $\lambda, 0<\lambda<1$ in the obvious way.
 Convex linearity corresponds to the equality of evaluations in Figure~\ref{fig8_006} when $n=2$ and $\lambda=p_1$.

 The category $\BFL$, while equivalent to the Baez--Fritz--Leinster category, is a small part of $\CatoneH$.
 It is natural to wonder whether the bigger categories $\CatoneH$ and $\CattwoH$, closely related to the affine group $\Aff_1(\R)$, may be relevant to probability or whether some modification of $\CatoneH$ and $\CattwoH$ could extend probability as it appears in the quantum world.
-We refer to~\cite{BFL11,Brad21,Gromov13,Vign20,BB15} and follow-up papers for more on the categorical meaning of entropy.
+We refer to~\cite{BFL11,Brad21,Lein21_entro_div,Gromov13,Vign20,BB15} and follow-up papers for more on the categorical meaning of entropy.
+Operadic interpretation of entropy by Bradley~\cite{Brad21} and Leinster~\cite{Lein21_entro_div} is closely related to the diagrams in Figure~\ref{fig8_006}.

 In this section we offered a different categorical interpretation of entropy of a finite probability space from what exists in the literature.
 Our interpretation does not have an immediate application to probability.
 Still, we hope that the present paper complements existing work in a useful way.